 Fix Windows 10 Video Scheduler Internal Error BSOD

-Whenever you face Windows 10 Blue screen error, we first recommend disconnecting all external devices that include Printer, scanner, audio jack, external HDD etc and start windows normally.
-This will fix the problem if any device driver conflict causing the issue.
+Whenever you face Windows 10 Blue screen error, we first recommend disconnecting all external devices that include Printer, scanner, audio jack, external HDD, etc, and start windows normally.
+This will fix the problem if any device driver conflict causes the issue.

-Note: If due to VIDEO_SCHEDULER_INTERNAL_ERROR BSOD PC frequently restarts, that cause you need to boot into safe mode that starts windows with minimum system requirements and allow to perform troubleshooting steps below.
+Note: If due to VIDEO_SCHEDULER_INTERNAL_ERROR BSOD PC frequently restarts, that cause you need to boot into safe mode that starts windows with minimum system requirements and allows you to perform troubleshooting steps below.

 Run System file checker

-Sometimes corrupted missing system files cause Windows PC misbehaving, PC not responding, freezes or crashes frequently with different blue screen errors etc. Run the build in system file checker utility that scan and restore missing files.
+Sometimes corrupted missing system files cause Windows PC to misbehave, PC not respond, freezes or crashes frequently with different blue screen errors, etc. Run the build-in system file checker utility that scans and restores missing files.

-- Here on command prompt window type sfc /scannow and hit the enter key.
+- Here on the command prompt window type sfc /scannow and hit the enter key.

-- This will start the Scanning process for missing corrupted system files if found any the SFC utility restore them from a compressed folder located %WinDir%\System32\dllcache
+- This will start the Scanning process for missing corrupted system files if found any the SFC utility restores them from a compressed folder located %WinDir%\System32\dllcache

 - Wait until 100% complete the scanning process and restart windows to take effect the changes.

-- If SFC scan results “windows resource protection found corrupt files but was unable to fix some of them” then run DISM command Dism /Online /Cleanup-Image /RestoreHealth that repair system image and allow SFC utility to do their task.
+- If the SFC scan results “windows resource protection found corrupt files but was unable to fix some of them” then run DISM command Dism /Online /Cleanup-Image /RestoreHealth that repairs the system image and allows SFC utility to do their task.

 Check Disk Drive errors

 As discussed Corrupted system files or faulty hard drive is the most likely reason for the Video Scheduler Internal Error error.
-Follow steps below to Check and fix hard drive corruption.
+Follow the steps below to check and fix hard drive corruption.